 Besides its principal use for farming, by the mid-nineteenth century the land had become a site for travelling shows.
 So in May 1847, ‘Mr. Heal’s field, St James’ Road’ was where Hughes’s Royal Oriental and Grand Mammoth Equestrian Establishment encamped for two days.
 A pavilion was put up.
 Billed as the ‘the most magnificent Cavalcade ever exhibited in Europe’, it featured fifty horses and fifteen Egyptian camels, not to mention a ‘group of fairy ponies and two stupendous elephants’.
 These were to become annual events.

 Cricket was probably the first sport to be played on the field.
 In May 1878, St James’s Institute Cricket Club was formed, replacing the unsuccessful St James’s CC.
 It was an extension of the Parochial Institute’s objective to be a ‘social centre’ for the parish.
 A decision was taken ‘to secure Mr. Bradford’s field, near the church, and that play should be on three evenings a week’.
-For most of the second half of the nineteenth century, Thomas Bradford, a local butcher, and his wife Elizabeth were the sole occupants of the land.
+For most of the second half of the nineteenth century, Thomas Bradford, a local butcher, and his sister Elizabeth were the sole occupants of the land.

 As a break from menageries and sport – rugby was also being played at St James’s Field – there was a demonstration there in October 1884.
 The Devonshire Reform Movement chose the field for a mass meeting in support of extending the franchise to farm labourers.
 As part of a nationwide protest, 12,000 marched from St David’s Station.
 At the field, resolutions were passed after speeches from four platforms.
 ‘The day’s work,’ ran one report, ‘was worthy of the County and the cause.’